 The Massachusetts Daily Collegian’s football coverage will offer daily positional breakdown’s of the Massachusetts football team in the days leading up to the start of the 2014 summer training camp.
-Today, the focus is on the linebackers.
-You can find a list of previous breakdowns at the bottom of the page.
+Today, the focus is on the wide receivers.
+You can find previous breakdowns at the bottom of the page.

 Returnees: Kevin Lovaincy (RS SO), Tajae Sharpe (JR), Ryan Jacobucci (RS SO), Shaquille Harris (SO), Iric Harris (RS JR), Elgin Long (RS JR), Shakur Nesmith (RS FR), Bernard Davis (JR)

 Newcomers: T.J Kelley (FR), Lamarriel Taylor (FR), Alex Kenney (Graduate Student), Marken Michel (RS JR), Jalen Williams (JR), Connor Lemieux (RS FR), Alfred Adarkwah (FR)

 Projected Starters: Tajae Sharpe, Jalen Williams

 The Skinny: The Massachusetts receiving corps enters 2014 with plenty of returning depth.

 The Massachusetts receiving corps also enters 2014 with plenty of questions about that returning depth and a cast of newcomers eager to gain reps quickly.

 Outside of leading receiver Tajae Sharpe, who caught 61 balls for 680 yards and four touchdowns last season and is the most talented receiver on the team, the Minutemen are cluttered at the position.
 UMass returns Bernard Davis, Elgin Long, Shaquille Harris and Shakur Nesmith, which is normally a good sign for a youthful position looking to build on the prior season.